 This means that only six trusts – Alan & Babette, Headley, Indigo, Jerusalem, True Colours and Three Guineas – will consider proposals, and only if they closely fit the trusts’ specific areas of interest.

-In addition Kay Kendall and Woodward have application forms on their website for grants in clearly defined areas.
+In addition Woodward has an application form on its website for grants in clearly defined areas.
 The True Colours website has a link to its application form for small grants, and the Headley webpage has a link to application forms for The Headley Museums Archaeological Acquisition Fund and for small grants providing practical aids to disabled people

 Suitable applications should be sent by post to The Sainsbury Family Charitable Trusts, The Peak, 5 Wilton Road, London SW1V 1AP, or by email to; email@example.com.